OptoManishK/Digital_Holography/README.md

 'ulf7.BMP' is an *off-axis* digital hologram created by recording an object at about 1 meter distance with HeNe laser (632.8 nm) and an image sensor with 6.8 µm pixel size.

 ### 1. Reconstruction by Fresnel approximation
+This offers fastest way of reconstructing a hologram (only one FFT operation).
 'Fresnel_reconstruction.ipynb' contains the algorithm.
 Fresnel reconstruction result
 <img src="https://github.com/OptoManishK/Digital_Holography/blob/master/images/fresnel_reconstruction.png" width="200" height="200">

 ### 2. Reconstruction by Convolution approach
+This offeres most flexible way of reconstructing a hologram.
+It is possible to numerically adjust the zoom value in the reconstruction.
+Involves 3 FFT operations.
 'Convolution_reconstruction.ipynb' contains the algorithm.
 Convolution reconstruction result
 <img src="https://github.com/OptoManishK/Digital_Holography/blob/master/images/Convolution_reconstruction.png" width="200" height="200">